nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

 .. note::

-   Dial-up connection is non functional when using Segger virtual UART ports.
+   In Windows, dial-up connection is not functional when using Segger virtual UART ports.
    PPP has been used successfully with FTDI UART port though.
    Refer to `nRF9160 Hardware Verification Guidelines - UART interface`_.

+   PPP has been successfully used running Ubuntu Linux in a virtualization environment hosted by Windows.
+   In the hosted virtual Linux environment, using PPP is possible also with plain Segger UART ports.

 Examples
 --------